-The purpose of this policy is to provide a framework for the standard of conduct expected of staff, students, Higher Degree Research (HDR) candidates, contractors and volunteers at Alphacrucis College (AC).
+The purpose of this policy is to provide a framework for the standard of conduct expected of staff, students, Higher Degree Research (HDR) candidates, contractors and volunteers at Alphacrucis University College (AC).

 AC Code of Conduct

-Staff, students, HDR candidates, contractors and volunteers are expected to:
+AC Council, staff, students, HDR candidates, contractors and volunteers are expected to: